alexsmarra/food-explorer-backend/README.md

 Now, if you are an administrator, the options to edit, update, add and delete a specific dish will be available.

 ## Main technologies used
-- Nodejs, Express, API RESTfull - Knex, Database relational, Sqlite, Routes, Cors, JWT Token, Multer and Jest.
+- Nodejs, Express, API RESTfull - Knex, Database relational, Sqlite, Routes, Cors, JWT Token and Multer.

 ## Endpoints
 - Users - create (to register the user or to log in if the user already exists, or to log in as an administrator, who is already registered as such in our database).